 Aftercare is an essential part of long-term weight loss.
 Follow your doctor’s orders, including instructions on how to exercise and diet.

-What may work for someone else may not work for you, so you must listen to the instructions of your bariatric surgeon explicitly to improve your chances of long-term weight loss.
+What may work for someone else may not work for you, so you must listen to the instructions from your bariatric surgeon explicitly to improve your chances of long-term weight loss.

 Bariatric patients will experience a range of mental hurdles as they adapt to their new life.
-By learning to accept the changes to your body, and by finding a support group that helps to keep you centered, there are many ways to overcome shame and judgment and move forward.
+By learning to accept the changes to your body and finding a support group that helps keep you centered, there are many ways to overcome mental health challenges and move forward.

 Reach out to Olde Del Mar Surgical if you’re considering bariatric surgery.
-We care for our patients both physically and emotionally, providing the resources you need to cope with the emotional challenges.
+We care for our patients physically and emotionally, providing the resources you need to cope with the emotional challenges.
 Contact us today for more information on mental health resources.
 If you or someone you know is experiencing thoughts of suicide, contact the National Suicide Prevention Lifeline immediately.